 - The CBD stimulated genes and proteins that increase the rate of fat breakdown and oxidation

-- It increased the activity and amount of mitochondria, which improve the body’s capacity to burn calories
+- Activity and prevalence of mitochondria (which improve the body’s capacity to burn calories) increased

 However, there is one possible issue.
 If you over-activate the ECS, mainly via the CB1 receptor, you could end up with an increased level of abdominal fat, insulin resistance in muscle tissue, and an increase in your fat cells’ glucose intake.